-Travel costs for transportation, lodging, subsistence, and related items are allowable under the Methamphetamine Initiative with prior approval from the COPS Office.
+Travel costs for transportation, lodging, subsistence, and related items are allowable under the CSPP with prior approval from the COPS Office.
 For grantees subject to 2 C.F.R.
 Part 220 (OMB Circular A-21) Cost Principles for Educational Institutions; 2 C.F.R.
 Part 225 (OMB Circular A-87) Cost Principles for State, Local and Indian Tribal Governments; or 2 C.F.R.
 Part 230 (OMB Circular A-122) Cost Principles for Non-Profit Organizations, travel costs incurred directly by the grantee or costs incurred for project-related non-grantee travel will be reimbursed based upon the grantee's written institutional travel policy (if available) and if the costs are reasonable and allocable under the project.
-In the absence of an acceptable and available institutional travel policy, allowable per diem travel costs for lodging, meals and incidentals will be reimbursed based on the established GSA per diem rates for the relevant geographic area.
+In the absence of an acceptable and available institutional travel policy, allowable per diem travel costs for lodging, meals, and incidentals will be reimbursed based on the established GSA per diem rates for the relevant geographic area.
 These rates can be found at www.gsa.gov.
 Allowable airfare travel costs will be reimbursed based upon the lowest discount commercial airfare, the federal government contract airfare, if authorized and available, or standard coach airfare.

 For grantees subject to 48 C.F.R.
 Part 31.000, et seq.
 (FAR-31.2) Cost Principles for Commercial Organizations, travel costs incurred directly by the grantee will be reimbursed if the costs are reasonable and allocable under the project.
-Travel costs for lodging, meals and incidental expenses may be reimbursed based upon per diem, actual expenses or a combination of these methods, as long as the reimbursement rate does not exceed established GSA per diem rates as set forth in the Federal Travel Regulation.
+Travel costs for lodging, meals, and incidental expenses may be reimbursed based upon per diem, actual expenses or a combination of these methods, as long as the reimbursement rate does not exceed established GSA per diem rates as set forth in the Federal Travel Regulation.
 Transportation costs may be reimbursed based on mileage rates, actual costs incurred, or a combination of these methods.
 Allowable airfare travel costs will be reimbursed based upon standard coach fare, unless otherwise authorized in advance by the COPS Office.

-The COPS Methamphetamine Initiative will fund grant-related travel costs for the grantee agency or other (non-grantee) individuals to attend training and technical assistance conferences, seminars, or classes, or to visit a site specified in the application.
-Allowable expenses for grant-related lodging, meals and incidental expenses that were included in the application have been approved by the COPS Office as part of the Methamphetamine Initiative award and final budget.
+The CSPP will fund grant-related travel costs for the grantee agency or other (non-grantee) individuals to attend training and technical assistance conferences, seminars, or classes, or to visit a site specified in the application.
+All CSPP grantees will be required, with funding from this CSPP award, to attend the 2012 24th Annual Crimes Against Children Conference hosted by the Dallas Police Department in Dallas, Texas.
+Please see Grant Condition #15 for detailed information regarding the 2012 24th Annual Crimes Against Children Conference.
+Allowable expenses for grant-related lodging, meals, and incidental expenses that were included in the application have been approved by the COPS Office as part of the CSPP award and final budget.
 Your agency should keep timely and accurate records of all travel expenses.
-If at any time these costs change, you should immediately contact your COPS Grant Program Specialist to obtain a grant modification.
+If at any time these costs change, you should immediately contact your COPS Grant Program Specialist to request a grant modification.